Prevent and reduce use of alcohol

 The aim of the over $5,000 Healthy Partnership funding is to support sport, arts, racing and community groups to create environments that encourage good health

-Healthway has designed a Healthy Partnership toolkit with resources to help with your application and delivery of your project.
+Healthway has designed a Healthy Partnerships toolkit with resources to help with your request and delivery of your project.
 The resources provided have been developed

 We are proud of our 30-year history, and across the year we will showcase stories of the people, projects, and partnerships that have made a